 Key principles and practices that define regenerative ranching:

-We are honored to partner with two organizations, Holistic Management Institute and the National Audubon Society, to bring their knowledge and expertise to select SPI workshops.
+We are honored to partner with three organizations, Holistic Management Institute, National Audubon Society, and Understanding Ag to bring their knowledge and expertise to select SPI workshops.

 Holistic Management International (HMI)